n4x0r/n4x0r.github.io/_posts/2017-11-06-HitconCTF2017-Everlasting-Imaginative-Void.md

 The third relocation of type `R_X86_64_RELATIVE` is the one we are looking for.
 Now lets analyse the injected routine.

 The injected routine is based in the `.eh_frame` section.
-This section usually contains `dwarf` information about stack unwinding for exception handling such as dwarf bytecode along with dwarf flags.
+This section usually contains `dwarf` information for stack unwinding at exception handling.
+This information may contain dwarf bytecode along with dwarf flags.
 However, it does not normally contain code.
 As we can see in the previous screenshot, the first thing this routine does is a `call 0x284`.
 This function pivots inside a crafted `.build-id` section.

  <div style="text-align:center"><img src ="https://github.com/n4x0r/n4x0r.github.io/raw/master/images/HitconCTF7/6.png" /></div>

 This section usually holds a SHA1 specific of the binary's build. so we can say that both `.eh_frame` and `.build-id` sections have been crafted specifically for this challenge, as a form of code cave to embed code.

-Futhermore, we can see a comparison of the contents of `rdi + 0x200715` with `'!'`.
+Futhermore, we can see a comparison of the byte at `rdi + 0x200715` with `'!'`.
 In fact, this is the 16th byte of the input retrived with `scanf` function at `main`.
 If this check holds, it jumps back to function `0x284 + 5` and resumes execution in the `.eh_frame` routine.
 Otherwise, will pivot to `ld.so` and will do further clean up until application termination.

 At this point we can guess that the binaries flag must be `16 bytes`, and must end with `'!'`.